thecodrr/vave/README.md

 ## Usage

-_This library is in use in the [vspeech](https://github.com/thecodrr/vspeech) utility that uses [Mozilla's DeepSpeech](https://github.com/mozilla/DeepSpeech) for Speech-to-Text.
+_This library is in use in the [vspeech](https://github.com/thecodrr/vspeech) (Bindings for DeepSpeech) utility that uses [Mozilla's DeepSpeech](https://github.com/mozilla/DeepSpeech) for Speech-to-Text.
 Do check that out as well._

 ### vave.open(`path`,`mode`)